jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

 (3) Without limiting the provisions of the Acts Interpretation Act 1924, it is hereby declared that the repeal of any provision by this Act shall not affect any document made or any thing whatsoever done under the provision so repealed or under any corresponding former provision, and every such document or thing, so far as it is subsisting or in force at the time of the repeal and could have been made or done under this Act, shall continue and have effect as if it had been made or done under the corresponding provision of this Act and as if that provision had been in force when the document was made or the thing was done.
 (4) Where any board has been duly incorporated under any provision repealed by this Act or under any corresponding former enactment, and the board is in existence at the commencement of this Act, it shall be deemed to have been duly incorporated under this Act.
 (5) Every certificate in respect of a scheme given by the Attorney-General under Part 4 of the Religious, Charitable, and Educational Trusts Act 1908 shall be deemed to be an approval of the scheme by the Attorney-General under Part 4 of this Act.

+## Schedule 1AA — Transitional, savings, and related provisions

+### Part 1 — Provision relating to Regulatory Systems (Economic Development) Amendment Act 2025

+### 1 Application of sections 15 and 15A
+(1) Sections 15 and 15A apply regardless of whether a board was incorporated before or after the commencement date.
+(2) In this clause, commencement date means the date on which Part 4 of the Regulatory Systems (Economic Development) Amendment Act 2025 comes into force.

 ## Schedule 1 — Memorandum of appointment of new trustees